kritikap2406-netizen/kritikap2406-netizen/README.md

 - 🎓 AIML Summer Intern @ **IIHMF, MNNIT Allahabad**
 - 💡 Interested in machine learning, data-driven apps, and clean, usable UI and automation
 - 🌍 Based in India
-- ⚡ Fun fact: I like turning raw datasets into things people can actually *use*, not just charts nobody opens
+- ⚡ Fun fact: I like to tweal small ideas from the real world problems and datasets into things people can actually **use**, not just charts nobody opens

 <!-- Replace or remove any of the lines above with things true to you -->